qandix/ap-scout-pro/README.md

 • Any external API services that receive user data

-The only third-party code used is open-source libraries (Apache POI, zip4j, Jetpack Compose, AndroidX) running entirely on-device.
+The only third-party code used is open-source libraries (Apache POI, zip4j, Jetpack Compose, AndroidX) running entirely on-device, and Google Play Billing Library (for Heat Map subscription management).

 4. NETWORK TOOLS — USER CONSENT